 Now, WHO in your view has more control or power to steer the ship?
 Captain or crew?

-By sheer numbers, the crew have the greater power and say-so even though they may not have the know-how of navigating a ship.
-The only way the captain can mange the ship is if the crew are orderly, restrained and disciplined enough to let him do his job.
+By sheer numbers, the crew has the greater power and say-so even though they may not have the know-how of navigating a ship.
+The only way the captain can manage the ship is if the crew are orderly, restrained, and disciplined enough to let him do his job.
 But imagine a crew of drunkards or recent prison convicts?
 How successful would the captain be in getting the ship to the next destination in the midst of a company of such a rowdy crew?
-Mutiny would definitely be on the cards and the eventual outcome could very well be a ship wreck!
+A mutiny would definitely be on the cards and the eventual outcome could very well be a shipwreck!

-The crew are the unconscious part of your mind.
+The crew is the unconscious part of your mind.
 The captain represents the conscious part of your mind.

 Intense emotion?
 That part we were talking about earlier?
 That is found in the unconscious mind.

 Now, stay with me a bit longer on this.
 Don't let me lose you.

 The unconscious mind is the domain of ALL emotion and the storage house of ALL your memories.
 So everything that ever happened to you is recorded in the unconscious.
 You only recall (in the conscious) what we must or need to, and conveniently 'forget' the rest.